AkaCoder404/AkaCoder404/README.md

 # Welcome to my Github!
 I am AkaCoder404!
 Readme is a work in progress, like everything I do.

-- 🏫 I have graduated Tsinghua University and currently studying Masters
+- 🏫 I have graduated Tsinghua University and majored in Computer Science.
+Now at Fudan University doing Software Engineering.
-- 🍎 I am currently learning everything related to Data Science, Machine Learning, and AI !
+- 🍎 I am currently learning everything related to Data Science, Machine Learning, AI and generally in love with Software Development.
 - :heart: I love 🏀, 📷, and ✈️。

 ### 🌍 Platforms